pythonanywhere/help_pages/articles/SMTPForFreeUsers.md

 [app-specific password](https://support.google.com/accounts/answer/185833?hl=en)
 instead of your normal Google login password for this.
 This has two advantages:

  * Google's security systems sometimes block your first attempt to use their SMTP servers from a new IP address, which can be a pain if you're running code on different servers (which happens a lot on PythonAnywhere as we change our systems).
+They don't seem to do this for app-specific passwords.
  * It's much better not having a copy of your main Google password on a third-party service like PythonAnywhere, because you can always revoke the password from the Google site if necessary, without having to log in here.

 For Django, you can use the settings: